Key information on Baker McKenzie's application process

 The education section of the online form requires you to fill in the details of your secondary education, before completing a section on undergraduate education where you are asked for your degree class/grade (expected/achieved).
-If you are a non-law student, you will be asked, 'If you intend to do the GDL, when and where do you propose to commence this?'.
 There is also an opportunity to include any postgraduate qualifications.

 There is a compulsory ‘activities and interests’ section, which asks you to list extra-curricular activities and responsibilities.
 It’s worth taking some time to consider which interests are most appropriate and what impression they give.